rmaraqa/incident-response-and-systems/systems-engineering/robotics-tennis-ball-collector/README.md

 https://github.com/user-attachments/assets/6bda20ee-a9af-4789-b631-4bf7ff07e377

 The other main component of the project (which will be expanded on in the next section) is our algorithm.
-Briefly, the algorithm detects the tennis ball nearest the diagonal from the turtlebot to the basket, then collects the tennis balls and the ball closest to that line.
+Briefly, the algorithm detects the tennis ball closest to the diagonal line between the turtlebot and the basket, then collects the tennis balls and the ball closest to that line.
 Once it drops the ball off, we implement a greedy algorithm that collects the nearest tennis ball to the turtlebot (now at the basket), picks it up, returns to the basket, and repeats this until all tennis balls are removed.

-The combination of these two components helped us implement the algorithm that we argue is the most efficient, by each controlling one aspect of our algorithm.
+The combination of these two components helped us implement the algorithm we argue is the most efficient, each controlling one aspect of it.
 Together, these two components enable us to use a different method for collecting the balls between the first ball and the rest.

 ## System Architecture